 Yes, you can get a mortgage in one state to buy a property in another state.
+Many people are now considering moving to a lower cost state due to the acceptance of working from home.

 Due to the extended lockdowns, I’m more motivated than ever to relocate from San Francisco to Honolulu.
 I have been looking seriously at Honolulu property since 2015 and I’m finally seeing some great deals in the area.